Architecture description language: Architecture vs. design

 Architecture, in the context of software systems, is roughly divided into categories, primarily software architecture, network architecture, and systems architecture.
 Within each of these categories, there is a tangible but fuzzy distinction between architecture and design.
 To draw this distinction as universally and clearly as possible, it is best to consider design as a noun rather than as a verb, so that the comparison is between two nouns.

 Design is the abstraction and specification of patterns and organs of functionality that have been or will be implemented.
-Architecture is a degree higher in both abstraction and granularity.
-Consequentially, architecture is also more topological in nature than design, in that it specifies where major components meet and how they relate to one another.
+Architecture is both a degree higher in abstraction and coarser in granularity.
+Consequentially, architecture is also more topological (i.e. overall structure and relationship between components) in nature than design (i.e. specific details and implementation), in that it specifies where major components meet and how they relate to one another.
 Architecture focuses on the partitioning of major regions of functionality into high level components, where they will physically or virtually reside, what off-the-shelf components may be employed effectively, in general what interfaces each component will expose, what protocols will be employed between them, and what practices and high level patterns may best meet extensibility, maintainability, reliability, durability, scalability, and other non-functional objectives.
 Design is a detailing of these choices and a more concrete clarification of how functional requirements will be met through the delegation of pieces of that functionality to more granular components and how these smaller components will be organized within the larger ones.

-Oftentimes, a portion of architecture is done during the conceptualization of an application, system, or network and may appear in the non-functional sections of requirement documentation.
+Oftentimes, a portion of architecture is done during the conceptualization of an application, system, or network, and may appear in the non-functional sections of requirement documentation.
 Canonically, design is not specified in requirements, but is rather driven by them.

 The process of defining an architecture may involve heuristics, acquired by the architect or architectural team through experience within the domain.
 As with design, architecture often evolves through a series of iterations, and just as the wisdom of a high level design is often tested when low level design and implementation occurs, the wisdom of an architecture is tested during the specification of a high level design.
 In both cases, if the wisdom of the specification is called into question during detailing, another iteration of either architecture or design, as the case may be, may become necessary.

 In summary, the primary differences between architecture and design are ones of granularity and abstraction, and (consequentially) chronology.
 (Architecture generally precedes design, although overlap and circular iteration is a common reality.)